SJTU-ViSYS/M2DGR/README.md

 ## NOTICE
-### We strongly recommend that the newly proposed SLAM algorithm be tested on our data, because our data has following features:
+### We strongly recommend that the newly proposed SLAM algorithm be tested on our M2DGR / M2DGR-plus, because our data has following features:
 1. A  rich pool of sensory information including vision, lidar, IMU, GNSS,event, thermal-infrared images and so on
 2. Various scenarios in real-world environments including lifts, streets, rooms, halls and so on.
 3. Our dataset brings great challenge to existing SLAM algorithms including LIO-SAM and ORB-SLAM3.
 If your proposed algorihm outperforms SOTA systems on M2DGR, your paper will be much more convincing and valuable.
+4. A lot of excellent projects have been tested on M2DGR/M2DGE-plus, for examples, Ground-Fusion, Swarm-SLAM, DAMS-LIO, VoxelMap++, GRIL-Cali, and so on!

 ## ABSTRACT: